aragon/hack/docs-internal/github-guide.md

 ![](/docs/assets/github-guide/gh-6.png)

-If you're happy with how your change looks, you're ready to officially propose the file change.
+If you're happy with how it looks, you're ready to officially propose the file change.

 Note that if you're unhappy with the result, you can click on the **Edit file** button to continue making changes.